taylorg8900/tavern_proj_2/doc/player.md

 		- Lighting fires manually
 		- Mining (gems / ores)

-What are some common player movement things that I should include to make moving around feel more fluid?
+What are some common player movement things that I *could* include to make moving around feel more fluid?
 	- Coyote time
 	- Jump buffering (when you hit the jump button before you actually hit the ground)
 	- Variable jump height